 Effective June 2005, the Fair and Accurate Credit Transactions Act of 2003 was designed to protect consumers from the increasingly common crime of identity theft.
 This particular law applies to every business in America that collects customer information, to ensure that the information is protected from unauthorized access or use.
 In addition, the Disposal Rule in this act requires that when such information is discarded, it must be appropriately destroyed by shredding, burning or pulverizing.

 This 1999 act was instituted to modernize financial institutions and businesses that receive personal information in the course of conducting business.
 This act contains the Financial Privacy Rule, which requires financial institutions to provide their clients with comprehensive privacy notices.
 The act also includes the Safeguards Rule, which requires financial institutions to establish thorough standards and safeguards for the handling and disclosure of that information.

 The Sarbanes-Oxley Act

-Shredding documents is not to be taken lightly – if not carefully considered, shredding information can be a devastating mistake.
+Shredding documents is not to be taken lightly.
+If not carefully considered, shredding information can be a devastating mistake.
 We, at Rock Solid Shredding, are the perfect source for ensuring that your documents are handled properly.
-We will even send our experts to your location to handle the purging of your important information.
+We will even send our experts to your location to handle the purging of your important documentation.

 The Economic Espionage Act